machdyne/ferrit/README.md

 FERRIT is a century-scale digital archival platform.

-This repo will contain PCB layouts, schematics, firmware and documentation.
+This repo contains PCB layouts, schematics and documentation.

+FERRIT uses the [Ebenstahl](https://github.com/machdyne/ebenstahl) firmware.

 Find more information on the [FERRIT project page](https://machdyne.com/ferrit/).